 Using the property -ro-art-size, the ArtBox can be set to a specific page size or one of the page boxes.
-It is not set by default.
+It is set to none by default.

 When generating a PDF/A conformant file (see PDF/A conformance (p.
-68)), the ArtBox is required not to be defined.
+81)), the ArtBox must not to be defined, so the property must be set to none.

-6.11.2 Printer Marks
+6.12.2 Printer Marks

 Printer Marks are special pieces of information located outside of the actual print result.
 They are used to prove the correctness of the result in prepress printing and are placed outside the TrimBox (p.
-105).
+122).